capashaa/EEToPWGUI/README.md

-# EEToPWGUI
+# EEToPWGUI - Pixelwalker.net tool
 A gui for EEToPW with all features from EEToPW.
+This tool is for Pixelwalker.net.
+And nothing else.

 ![Image](https://raw.githubusercontent.com/capashaa/EEToPWGUI/main/img/form.png)